Carbon Removal 101 - What is it?

 But WTAF is it?

-At the highest level it's anything that takes carbon dioxide and equivalent* emissions out of the atmosphere and stores them somewhere for a period of time.
+At the highest level, carbon dioxide removal (CDR for short) is anything that takes carbon dioxide and equivalent* emissions out of the atmosphere and stores them somewhere for a period of time.

 Drawing down and locking these emissions away is called sequestration*.
 The amount of time they'll be sequested is called permanance*, and whether this is extra to normal cycles that would happen anyway is called additionality*.
 Another consideration for the solution is any co-benefits* it creates, for example if a nature based carbon removal project also rejuvenates a habitat or ecosystem.